ForgerWise/BattleSnake-Solo/README.md

 ## Result:

-The program consistently achieves a score of around 2500.
+The program consistently achieves a score of around 3700 ~ 3800.
+The best score is 4100+.